 Application for Orders must be completed and filed showing that the opposing party received notification of the request for ex parte orders. - c.
-Notice regarding restraining orders may be waived if the court finds that: - i. giving notice to the opposing party is impossible; or, - ii. notice would frustrate the purpose of the order; or, - iii. immediate or irreparable harm could be suffered if notice were given.
+Notice regarding restraining orders may be waived if the court finds that: - i. giving notice to the opposing party is impossible; or, d.
+Opposition to an Ex Parte Application for Orders

+- ii. notice would frustrate the purpose of the order; or, - iii. immediate or irreparable harm could be suffered if notice were given.